 If a parent/carer wishes their child to take part in a school visit or event, but is unwilling or unable to make a voluntary contribution, the child is still allowed by law to participate fully in the trip or activity as long as parental consent has been given; these children will not be treated any differently.

-If appropriate and if funds allow, the school or PTA may agree to pay a proportion of the costs in order to support a visit that may otherwise not be able to go ahead.
+If appropriate and funds allow, the school or PTA may pay a proportion of the costs in order to support a visit.